Image Image

 Types of DUI Charges in Highland, IL

-The type of DUI charge you face in Illinois depends on the specifics of your arrest, your prior record, and whether anyone was injured.
-Here are the most common types of DUI charges drivers face in Highland, IL:
+DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
+Below are the most frequent DUI charges that drivers in Highland, IL encounter.

 First-Time DUI (Class A Misdemeanor)